HorusCMF/Shop/README.md

 Ultimate goal of the project is to create a minimalist webshop engine, which is user-friendly, *loved* by developers and has a helpful community.

-We're using full-stack Symfony, with MongoDB, Node IO, Elastic Search and Codeception.
+Using full-stack Symfony Framework 2.3.7, with MongoDB, Node IO/Stream, Elastic Search and Codeception.

-Philosophy: Minimalist, Collaborative,  Pragmatic and Responsive Solution.
+Philosophy: **Minimalist features, Collaborative in real time, Hight Maintainable, Pragmatic and Responsive ** Solution.

 Documentation